omar-egal/omar-egal/README.md

 <h1 align="center">Hi 👋, I'm Omar</h1>
-I'm A budding DevOps Engineer.
+I'm a DevOps Engineer transitions from Education.
 I'm passionate about cloud computing, I love AWS, and learning something every day.
 I am currently learning about AWS, Linux, Python, Docker, Terraform, Git, CI/CD and other DevOps tools.

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->